By now you’ve probably found plenty of guides recommending platforms like Wix, WordPress, or maybe even Joomla.

 I know this probably isn’t the most fun part, but it’s something I strongly recommend doing.

-This isn’t about creating a 100-page long detailed specification (please don’t do that…), it’s about getting an idea of what you are about to create.
+This isn’t about creating a 100-page long detailed specification, it’s about getting an idea of what you are about to create.

 What type of website are you planning to make?